Prefer to rehydrate with rosé? Enjoy finishing a trek with Tempranillo? Or conclude a tough ride with Riesling?

 Atacama Desert Hike

 Beginning in the Atacameñan village, Guatin, we’ll trek along a surprisingly fertile riverbed towards Tatio Geysers.
-Along the way our guide will take time to point out and discuss the lush flora including the famous Cardon cactus, who’s tentacle-like trunks reach heights of 7.5 meters.
-After the visiting the geysers, our experience culminates at nearby Puritama natural hot springs where we’ll enjoy a dip in its steaming pools.
+Along the way, our guide will take time to point out and discuss the lush flora, including the famous Cardon cactus, whose tentacle-like trunks reach heights of 7.5 meters.
+After visiting the geysers, our experience culminates at nearby Puritama natural hot springs, where we’ll enjoy a dip in its steaming pools.
 Flocks of local finches will serenade us as we simmer.

 Distance: 2-hour trek

 Terrain: Uphill canyon with some rocks along the trail.
 The path can get narrow.